AvistoTelecom/jpa-search/README.md

 <details>
   <summary>6 - Example of use</summary>

-This example show you how to make a search of your entity with EntityCriteria Enum :
+This example shows you how to search your entity with EntityCriteria Enum :
 ```java
   public Page<EntityDTO.EntityInList> getEntities(Map<String, String> params, List<String> sorts) {
     return searchCriteriaRepository.search(EntityCriteria.class, params, sorts, EntityDTO.EntityInList::new);